 The efforts to expand deer hunting started in the late 1990s with ambitious, sweeping statewide legislation to expand hunting to all Sundays during the season.
 Hunters would then finally be able to use the best glock sights on a much more regular basis.
 The Equiery wrote editorials, horse people became active, and the Maryland Horse Council allied with the hikers and the bikers and other statewide user groups to fight this statewide expansion.

 We were told then that allowing Sundays was essential in order to reduce the deer population.
-We responded that they should consider lengthening the season, increasing bag limits, or organizing more sharpshooter days, but don’t take Sundays away from the other park and land users.
+We responded that they should consider lengthening the season, increasing bag limits, or organizing more sharpshooter days with some looking for the Best Crossbow For The Money, but don’t take Sundays away from the other park and land users.

 We were told that it was not fair to hunters who worked during the week to be restricted to only Saturdays to hunt.
 We responded that it was not fair to ban all other park users from the parks both weekend days.